vrvis/vis_draco_kb/README.md

 ### 3. Package installation

-In the folder of the project (where the `package.json` file is located), run `npm install` for installing all required modules:
+In the folder of the project (where the `package.json` file is located), run `npm install` for installing all required modules
 ```
 npm install
 ```